SONGS-TOOLS/songs-protocol/docs/README.md

 ## 📝 Contributing

+> **Note**: This whitepaper is a Work In Progress.
 When updating documentation:
 1. Update the relevant section file in `whitepaper/`
 2. Update the full document `MUSIC-INFRASTRUCTURE-WHITEPAPER.md`
-3. Regenerate sections if needed using the script in `whitepaper/`
+3. Maintain WIP status indicators where appropriate
+4. Clearly mark incomplete sections or placeholders

 ## 📞 Contact